Dickinson scores in OT to lift Stars over Bruins 1-0

 Boston’s Brad Marchand had 16 of his 18 penalty minutes in the second period.
 He received a double minor for roughing in a fight with Radek Faksa at 7:45 and left the ice at 12:46 after drawing a slashing penalty and a misconduct.

+Faksa’s line held the Bruins’ top line of Marchand, Patrice Bergeron and David Pastrnak to six shots on goal.

+Dallas pressured Rask with 13 shots in the third period and six more in overtime.

-NOTES: Marchand’s 18 penalty minutes were his highest total since he had 19 in Boston’s season opener at Washington. … There were so many players unavailable for Dallas that injured C Devin Shore was the only scratch. … The Bruins have six injured defensemen after Zdeno Chara (knee) and John Moore (lower body) were hurt Wednesday at Colorado. … Ian Kinsler of the World Series-champion Boston Red Sox dropped a ceremonial puck before the game.
+NOTES: Bergeron left the game in the third period with an upper-body injury.
+Cassidy said the center would be evaluated Saturday, but he doesn’t expect Bergeron to play Saturday night. … Marchand’s 18 penalty minutes were his highest total since he had 19 in Boston’s season opener at Washington.
+The Bruins totaled 33 penalty minutes, and the Stars had 19. … There were so many players unavailable for Dallas that injured C Devin Shore was the only scratch. … The Bruins have six injured defensemen after Zdeno Chara (knee) and John Moore (lower body) were hurt Wednesday at Colorado. … Ian Kinsler of the World Series-champion Boston Red Sox dropped a ceremonial puck before the game.
 Kinsler spent his first eight seasons with the Texas Rangers.

 UP NEXT